Associate Degree in Fashion and Textile Merchandising

 Program entry requirements

-Units 3 and 4 - a study score of at least 25 in English (ESL) or at least 20 in any other English.
+Units 3 and 4: a study score of at least 25 in English (EAL) or 20 in English other than EAL.

-Non-Year 12: Educational History including GPA, VTAC Personal Statement (All), Work experience (Some).
-Non-Year 12 applicants must submit a VTAC Personal Statement and include their reasons for wanting to study the course.
-Non-Year 12 applicants with work experience in fashion and textiles merchandising or other relevant areas must include those details when completing a VTAC Personal Statement.
+Non year 12: Applicants must submit a statement and include their reasons for wanting to study the program as part of their direct application.
+Applicants with work experience in fashion and textiles merchandising or other relevant areas must include those details when completing the statement.

 How to apply